-Before making any major career decisions based upon loan forgiveness, you should first get an up to the month tally of your progress.
+Before making any major career decisions based on loan forgiveness, you should get an up to the month tally of your progress.
 The recently created Department of Education PSLF Help Tool is an excellent resource for this task.
-Borrowers can check if their employer is eligible and get the necessary forms to get an updated count on months towards forgiveness.
+Borrowers can check their employer’s eligibility and get the necessary forms for an updated count.

 I’ve seen many borrowers who assumed they were on their way to PSLF only to learn that their loans were not eligible or that they were on the wrong repayment plan.
 Making any PSLF assumptions is a huge mistake.